MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfccolorbar-class.md

 ```

 ### Return Value
- Always `TRUE`.
+ Always TRUE.

 ### Remarks
- By default, this method always returns `TRUE`, which means the framework can display the color bar control during the customization process.
+ By default, this method always returns TRUE, which means the framework can display the color bar control during the customization process.
 Override this method to implement a different behavior.

 ##  <a name="calcsize"></a>  CMFCColorBar::CalcSize
  Called by the framework as part of the layout calculation process.